exercism/abap/exercises/concept/lasagna/.docs/introduction.md

 // => SyntaxError: Assignment to constant variable.
 ```

-## Method Declarations
+## Class and Method Declarations

-In ABAP, units of functionality are encapsulated in _methods_, usually grouping methods together in the same class if they belong together.
+In ABAP, units of functionality are encapsulated in _methods_, usually grouping methods together in the same [class][classes] if they belong together.
 These methods can take parameters (arguments), and can _return_ a value using the `returning` keyword in the method definition.
 Methods are invoked using `( )` syntax.

 ```abap
 CLASS my_class DEFINITION.